 Describing the rescue effort, a Boston Post reporter wrote:

-Over the next four days, Red Cross workers, police, firefighters, as well as army and navy personnel combed through the rubble.
-All told, the Boston molasses disaster left 21 dead and injured 150 while causing over $7 million in property damage (which would equal more than $100 million today).
+Over the next four days, Red Cross workers, police, firefighters, and U.S. Army and Navy personnel combed through the rubble.
+All told, the Boston molasses disaster left 21 dead and 150 injured while causing over $7 million in property damage (which would equal more than $100 million today).

-Now, much of the site of the Boston molasses disaster now rests within Langone Park.
-The only sign that the disaster ever took place is a commemorative plaque at the park entrance.
+Much of the site of the Boston molasses flood now rests within Langone Park.
+The only sign that the bizarre disaster ever took place is a commemorative plaque at the park entrance.